Australia calls in Israeli ambassador to protest settlements plan

 The U.N. victory for the Palestinians was a diplomatic setback for the United States and Israel, which were joined by only a handful of countries in voting against the move to upgrade the Palestinian Authority's observer status at the United Nations to "non-member state" from "entity," like the Vatican.

-There were 138 votes in favour, nine against and 41 abstentions, including Australia.
+There were 138 votes in favor, nine against and 41 abstentions, including Australia.

 (Reporting by Rob Taylor; Editing by Nick Macfie)